Widespread, Long Duration Local Electric Network Failure

 This assumes the failure of the electricity network over an entire region during the working week, lasting for 24 hours.

-Because of our reliance on electricity, even localised losses of electricity can have a significant impact on those affected.
+Because of our reliance on electricity, even localised losses of electricity can have a significant effect on people's daily lives.

 Over Christmas 2013, storms battered parts of the UK and some areas were left without electricity for nearly a week.